mediafinger/Baruco/README.markdown

 #### PROGRAMMING WORKOUT [day_1_6]
 [Baruco Page](http://baruco.org/agenda/programming-workout)

-Train and repeat your skills in Dojo-Style.
+Train and repeat your skills dojo style.

 *Did not attend - saw it @ Euruko in Amsterdam*